-If you are a caregiver, a physical therapist, a medical assistant, a nurse, a loved one or the even the patient, you know what a big job it is to transfer a patient.
+If you are a caregiver, a physical therapist, a medical assistant, a nurse, a loved one or even the patient, this best patient lift guide shows what a big job it is to transfer a patient.
 Many of the patients that need to use patient lift aids have spinal cord injuries and have lost strength in their legs or have illnesses that have caused them to need assistance to be moved.
 Anyone that cares for another who is sick or disabled is to be commended for all their hard work!
 I hope this Best Patient Lift Aid Guide will be of assistance in finding the best patient lift for your situation.

 What is a Patient Lift Aid?

 Patient lift aids are one of the many categories of medical equipment that are referred to as mobility aids.
 The type of lift aid covered in this guide is normally called a “Sit to Stand Lift” and is designed to assist in the transfer of a patient from a sitting down position to a standing position.
 Patient lifting aids or devices make it easier, quicker, and safer for the patient and the reduces the strain and potential injuries to the caregiver.
 Patient lift aids can be manually operated or manually with hydraulics, battery-operated, or electrical.
 They also come in a wide range of cost so to help you determine which is best for you, go to the How to Find the Right Patient Lift Aid section in this best patient lift guide after reading the reviews.